-As the national plant protection organization (NPPO) of the United States, the Plant Protection and Quarantine (PPQ) program actively participates in the International Plant Protection Convention (IPPC) and the North American Plant Protection Organization (NAPPO) communities to develop high impact international and regional plant health standards.
-As a full participant and leader in plant health standards setting, APHIS-PPQ ensures U.S. interests are well represented, provides subject matter experts to develop these standards, assists in the development of work plans and identification of strategic priorities, and promotes science-based approaches to harmonize phytosanitary measures.
+As the national plant protection organization (NPPO) of the United States, the Plant Protection and Quarantine (PPQ) program represents our country in the International Plant Protection Convention (IPPC) and the North American Plant Protection Organization (NAPPO) communities to develop high-impact international and regional plant health standards.
+As an active participant and a leader in plant health standards setting arena, APHIS-PPQ ensures that U.S. interests are well-represented, provides subject matter experts to develop these standards, assists in the development of work plans and identification of strategic priorities, and promotes science-based approaches to harmonize phytosanitary measures.

 First coming into force in 1952, the IPPC is an international plant protection agreement that aims to prevent the introduction and spread of plant pests and promote appropriate measures for their control.
 There are currently 183 contracting parties to the IPPC, which form the IPPC community.
-Together, these contracting parties develop international plant health standards, harmonize phytosanitary activities, exchange official and scientific information, and provide technical assistance to developing member countries.
+Together, these contracting parties govern phytosanitary activities of the Convention, oversee development of international plant health standards, encourage exchange of official and scientific information, and provide technical assistance to developing member countries.

 For more information about PPQ’s role in the IPPC, contact Dr. Marina Zlotina, PPQ's IPPC Technical Director, at Marina.A.Zlotina@usda.gov.

-NAPPO members countries conduct business through the formation of temporary expert groups and attendance to the NAPPO annual meetings.
+NAPPO member countries conduct business through the formation of provisional expert groups (EG) and attendance to the NAPPO annual meetings.
 The NAPPO Executive Committee adopts the yearly NAPPO work program and is responsible for developing NAPPO positions and policies.
-NAPPO EG include representatives from each member country who have technical expertise related to the regional standard or document being developed.
+NAPPO EGs include representatives from each member country who have technical expertise related to the regional standard or document being developed or initiative conducted (e.g. such as workshops related to standards implementation).
 New project proposals submitted by NAPPO stakeholders are circulated for review to government and industry officials in the United States, Canada, and Mexico.
 In the United States, draft regional standards and other documents are shared with industry, States, and various Government agencies for consideration and comment during NAPPO country consultation.
 Revisions are compiled and submitted to the EG and the NAPPO Advisory and Management Committee for review and improvement of the draft document.
 The Executive Committee approves all NAPPO products by consensus.

 For more information about NAPPO, contact Patricia Abad, PPQ's NAPPO Technical Director, at Patricia.V.Abad@usda.gov.

-For more information about the Harmonization Advisory Group, contact Stephanie Dubon, Deputy Technical Director of International Phytosanitary Standards at firstname.lastname@example.org
+For more information about the International Phytosanitary Standards Team and the Harmonization Advisory Group, contact Stephanie Dubon, Deputy Technical Director of International Phytosanitary Standards at firstname.lastname@example.org